reciprocalreviews/reciprocalapp/DESIGN.md

 _As Sam, program co-chair of ACM SIGCSE TS, I want to be able to quickly solicit a large number of volunteer reviewers for this year's review cycle, so that I can ensure every paper submitted gets three reviews._

 - Sam logs in to RR and proposes a SIGCSE TS 2025 venue instance
-- The RR admins approve it
+- The RR stewards approve it
 - Sam configures the profile for the venue, defining six volunteer roles for three tracks and two different review phases, and defining ranked preferences of `preferred`, `if necessary`, and `no`.
 - Sam gets the URL of the volunteer page and sends an email through various social media platforms, inviting people to review
 - One reviewer receives the link, has an account, just indicates `preferred` for the experience report track, up to 4 papers total.